Susan Combs: Other activities

 In 2016, Combs launched "HERdacity" a "nonprofit online platform and mobile app" intended to "give women with shared interests and career ambitions a forum to exchange ideas and offer each other support."
 HERdacity's goal is to help women have the "audacity" to seek their own paths.
 In addition, she wrote a memoir entitled Texas Tenacity.

 As a member of the Texas House of Representatives in the 1990s, Combs championed legislation prohibiting state wildlife officials from gathering endangered species data from private lands without permission, according to the Austin Chronicle.
-It also sought to restrict the state from sharing endangered species data with the Fish and Wildlife Service...Following her nomination in July, some 70 conservation groups sent a letter to the Senate Energy and Natural Resources Committee urging members to reject her confirmation.
-They described Combs as someone who “built her career favoring big corporations and special interests over the needs and survival of imperiled species.”
+It also sought to restrict the state from sharing endangered species data with the Fish and Wildlife Service.

-In August 2019, the Women's Suffrage Celebration Commission elevated Combs to Chairwoman.
+In August 2019, the Women's Suffrage Celebration Commission elevated Combs to chairwoman.
 Prior to that, Combs was a Commission member, appointed to that position in December 2018.

 Awards

 At the December 2, 2014, meeting of the Texas Interagency Task Force on Economic Growth and Endangered Species, Dr. Benjamin Tuggle presented Susan Combs, Texas Comptroller and Chair of the Task Force, with a plaque in recognition of her efforts to promote conservation in the State of Texas and the Southwest Region.
 Dr. Tuggle thanked the Comptroller for her dedication and commitment to expanding species research efforts and supporting on the ground conservation efforts in the State of Texas.
 He praised the Comptroller for her ability to bring together diverse stakeholder groups to tackle difficult conservation issues for a number of species including the dunes sagebrush lizard, the lesser prairie-chicken and the golden-cheeked warbler.
-Her willingness to work with the Fish and Wildlife Service on challenging issues benefited both the wildlife in Texas as well as the State’s landowners and economy.
+Her willingness to work with the Fish and Wildlife Service on challenging issues benefited both the wildlife in Texas as well as the State's landowners and economy.